Learning impairment, reduced ability to learn anxiety symptoms

 For example, the stress response causes the rational and short term memory areas of the brain to become suppressed so that the fear response aspects can take precedence.
 This change is helpful when in real danger but can cause problems if the body experiences to frequent stress responses.

-When the body experiences too frequent stress responses and the body becomes overly stressed, the brain can experience problems with rationalizing, remembering, and recalling information.
+When the body experiences too frequent stress responses and the body becomes hyperstimulated (chronically stressed), the brain can experience problems with rationalizing, remembering, and recalling information.
 The learning impairment symptom is an example of this.

 How to get rid of anxiety-caused learning impairment?